RayBenefield/dev-xp/worklog.md

 # Worklog

+## #61

+Put out another release.
+This one sets up the formatter system for the `executor`.
+It uses [**Render Kid**](https://www.npmjs.com/package/renderkid) to handle the formatting.
+I tried to add tests, but realized that the output was not so simple.
+So I need to start looking into snapshot testing with [**Tape**](https://github.com/substack/tape).
+So that is probably next on my list to play with.
+I currently have two skipped tests until I have that in place.
+We shall see how that works in the future.
+Time for work.

 ## #60

 So I put out a couple of releases in one session (25 mins) which is awesome as